sybrew/the-seo-framework/readme.txt

 		* bbPress topic tags now (mostly) output the correct data.
 		* Some options were incorrectly set to default upon plugin update.
 			* This has been handled correctly, so you won't notice anything from this bug upon upgrade.
-		/
+		* With WPMUdev Domain Mapping, when no scheme has been preferred in mapping selection, the SEO settings preferred scheme now kicks in.
-		* TODO With WPMUdev Domain Mapping, when no scheme has been preferred in mapping selection, the SEO settings preferred scheme now kicks in.
+		* The preferred URL scheme selection now works, rather than always detecting it automatically.
+Sorry for that!

 * **For translators:**
 	* **Updated:**